 Before you start panicking that there’s something wrong with your fluffy friend just because it can’t hold its tongue inside its mouth, take a look at some of the following non-alarming reasons for its behavior:

 Your feline pal could be sticking out its tongue (and not retracting it immediately) because it’s fiddling with the taste or texture of something stuck in its mouth.

 As Pam Johnson-Bennet, cat behaviorist, points out – felines have a strong preference not only to taste, but also to texture.
-It’s possible that your kitty is fiddling with some hairs, lingering post-tastes or particles of a foreign object.
+Your kitty may be fiddling with some hairs, lingering post-tastes or particles of a foreign object.
 It may stick out its tongue repeatedly or it may just leave it out for a while.

 Food stuck between the teeth

-A cat will often stick its tongue out repeatedly if there’re some food leftovers that have stuck between its teeth.
+A cat will often stick its tongue out repeatedly if some food leftovers are stuck between its teeth.
 Many pet parents neglect the dental hygiene of their kitties.
 Unfortunately, this leads to a variety of health problems.
 And it also leads us to some more serious reasons for your cat to stick its tongue out.

 Cats sticking their tongues out due to problematic health conditions

 Here are some of the more severe causes behind your furball’s actions.
 But before you scroll down – remember that you should never try to self-diagnose your pet on the Internet!
 Leave that to a reputable vet.

 - Dental issues.
 Apart from stuck food particles, other dental issues could make a cat stick its tongue out.
 The nasty taste and sores from gum disease, abscess, caries, tooth decay and so forth can trigger this behavior.

 - Senior dementia.
 Yes, cats can indeed have dementia just like humans.
 The guys over at PetMD have a great article on the subject.
 One of the signs of senior dementia in elder felines is the inability to keep the tongue from sticking out.